contao/docs-archive/manual/en/01-Installation.md

 Replacing the files of a Contao installation is pretty simple.
-Just unpack the Contao download archive on the server or extract it on your local computer and upload the files with an FTP client Then restore the files that you have backed up.
+Just unpack the Contao download archive on the server or extract it on your local computer and upload the files with an FTP client.
+Then restore the files that you have backed up and remove potential leftovers from earlier Contao versions.

-**Attention:** if you have installed any third-party extensions, make sure to backup and restore them, too, or do not overwrite them at all.
+**Attention:** If you have installed any third-party extensions, make sure to backup and restore them, too, or do not overwrite them at all.
 Otherwise you will have to reinstall the modules and depending on the extension you might eventually lose data!